Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage/guide.en-gb.md

 >> aws s3api delete-object --bucket <NAME> --key <KEY> --version-id <VERSION_ID>
 >> ```
 >>
->> To list all objects and all version ID, you can use the following command:
+>> To list all objects and all version IDs, you can use the following command:
 >>
 >> ```bash
 >> aws s3api list-object-versions --bucket <NAME>